brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

-effects are all statistically significant, in the sense that their 95% prediction intervals exclude zero, but clinically uncertain, in the sense that the intervals contain values ranging from negligble to substantial.
+effects are all statistically significant, in the sense that their 95% prediction intervals exclude zero, but clinically uncertain, in the sense that the intervals contain values ranging from negligble to substantial effects, especially for large core stroke.

 ## Meaning

-Evidence from 22 randomized trials implies an uncertain positive predicted effect for individual patients treated outside of these trials.
-While patients can expect to benefit, they are still unlikely to achieve functional independence, especially after a large stroke.
+Evidence from 22 randomized trials implies a positive predicted effect with a clinically uncertain magnitude for individual patients treated outside of these trials, regardless of stroke type.